Shuhaib73/E-commerce-EDA_Webapp_Python/README.md

 #### In this comprehensive E-commerce Data Analysis, Visualization and Web Deployment Project, our goal is to unlock actionable insights and empower informed decision-making for substantial business growth.
 The dataset includes crucial elements such as customer reviews, payment methods, consumer locations, product categories, and order trends.

+### Web Application Link :

+### Web Deployment:
+#### To make the E-commerce Date Analysis project accessible and user-friendly, I have deployed it as a web application using Streamlit.
+#### To explore the web application, simply navigate to the provided URL in your web browser.
+The application is accessible online, allowing you to Viwe the various visualizations and gain valuable insights from the E-commerce data analysis.

 ## Objectives:

 #### 1. Customer Reviews Analysis: